 Powering Southwest Virginia

-Dominion Energy is exploring the potential for building a hydro-electric pumped storage facility in the coalfield region of Southwest Virginia.
-The project could bring thousands of construction jobs as well as a major new source of local taxes for the region.
-The facility would store energy from traditional sources, such as Dominion Energy’s coal-fired Virginia City Hybrid Energy Center in Wise County, and as well as new ones.
+Dominion Energy is exploring the potential for building a hydro-electric pumped storage facility in Southwest Virginia.
+The project could generate thousands of construction jobs, as well as provide a major new source of local taxes for the region.
+The facility would store energy from traditional sources, such as Dominion Energy’s coal-fired Virginia City Hybrid Energy Center in Wise County, as well as renewable ones.